gdbroman/broman.blog/_posts/2020/2020-12-26-most-thoughts-are-junk.md

 permalink: most-thoughts-are-junk
 ---

 I think we have to remember this.
+To not trust indoor thoughts, etc.

 Not necessarily that the brain is a liar, but more like a naive processor.
 We're not obliged to entertain all its processes.